A new kind of learning experience

 • A cohort of peer educators who build shared understanding, encourage academic risk, and provide constructive feedback.

-• Capstone design that contributes to your knowledge of how school culture shapes education and sets a professional path
+• Capstone action research that contributes to understanding how school culture shapes education and sets a professional path.

-• Engage in ongoing professional reflection and inquiry
+• Continuously engage in professional reflection and inquiry

 Sample Course Schedule

-The course schedule is designed to help you test what you learn from graduate school in classrooms that support your professional goals.
-Coursework is designed in a two-year rotation that maximizes individual learning and collaborative opportunities.
-Summer quarter classes typically meet during the day while school-year classes meet in the evenings.
+The course schedule is designed for the working educator.
+Coursework is offered in a two-year rotation that maximizes collaborative opportunities.
 Here is a sample of a typical year’s schedule: